Skip to main content

 00:29:40:16 – 00:30:09:03

-And actually now that’s a but, you know, for us that’s kind of public conversation which is almost shelved.
-And actually the thing that’s more important is what’s happening around ESG, what you’re doing around, you know, your sustainability initiatives.
-And we’re now in this kind of, you know, what we hope is a really strong position to really kind of talk on the assumptions, which, you know, before we had our kind of although we were doing a lot of these things before we put that structure in place and were able to do so, it’s, you know, the you know, we feel we’re in a better position as a business.
+And now that’s a given, you know, for us that’s the part of the conversation which is almost shelved.
+The thing that’s more important is what’s happening around our sustainability initiatives.
+And we’re now in what we hope is a really strong position to talk on the assumptions.
+Before we had thought we were doing a lot of these things but now we’ve put that structure in place and were we feel we’re in a better position as a business.

 00:30:09:03 – 00:30:42:01